Travel on TfL

 Travel by Safeguarded Staff and their Dependants (aged over 18) using a Privilege Oyster card (Oyster card with the Privilege discount set on it)

 To get the Privilege rate discount set on Oyster, you need to get an Oyster card and then complete a TfL Privilege Oyster Application (XX19) and submit it to RST.

 Once authorised by RST, take the form together with your Staff Travel Card and Oyster card to a London Underground station, where a member of staff in the booking hall can set the Privilege rate discount on your Oyster card.
-You will need to ask the staff to set the ‘Priv All Rail’ discount as that is what it is called by TfL.
-It is ‘Priv All Rail’ for staff and child dependants and ‘Priv All Rail N’ for spouses/partners.
+You will need to ask the TfL staff to set the ‘Priv All Rail’ discount for staff and child dependants and ‘Priv All Rail N’ discount for spouses/partners.

 The discount expiry date will match that on your Staff Travel Card.
 When you get a new Staff Travel Card you will need to update the Privilege discount on your Oyster card.
-Just take your new Staff Travel Card to a London Underground station and ask staff to update the ‘Priv All Rail’ discount.
+Just take your new Staff Travel Card to a LU station and ask staff to update the ‘Priv All Rail’ discount.
 You do not need to contact Rail Staff Travel each year.

 If you don’t update the discount each year, once the discount expires, you will be charged the full pay as you go fare instead of the Privilege rate fare.